aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `brew list | grep php`

-The result of this command that does not have an extension is the latest version.
-On my machine I see two results the first is for the latest PHP v7.3 and the other is obviously PHP v7.2:
+On my machine I see two results the first result is for the latest PHP v7.3 and the other is obviously PHP v7.2:

 ```bash
 php #latest version 7.3